jingcjie/cloud_otp/README.md

 - 🛡️ Secure: Implements industry-standard OTP algorithms
 - 📱💻 QR Code Export: Generate QR codes for each OTP, enabling easy transfer to other authenticator apps
 - 💾 Backup and Restore: Save your OTP setups as QR codes for foolproof backups

-## 🤔 Why This Project?

-While Google Authenticator is a popular choice for OTP, it has some limitations:

-1. 📵 It only supports Android and iOS, making it inconvenient for desktop users.
-2. 🔒 It's device-based, which means you can't easily access your codes across multiple devices.
-3. 🔒 Limited backup and transfer options for your OTP setups.

-This project aims to solve these issues by providing a cross-platform solution that allows you to use OTP codes on your preferred device, whether it's your phone, tablet, or computer.
-Additionally, our QR code export feature ensures you're never locked into our app - you can easily transfer your OTPs to other authenticator apps or create backups.

 ## 🚀 Getting Started